MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-python.md

 ## Resource estimation with Q# and Python

-In this example, you'll create a multiplier and estimate its costs on a fault-tolerant quantum computer.
+In this example, you'll create a quantum multiplication algorithm and estimate its costs on a fault-tolerant quantum computer.
+You leverage the `azure_quantum` API to configure and submit the resource estimation job.

 ### Create a new Notebook in your workspace